Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Quantum Implementation

 \subsection{State Preparation}

-The initial state for the model system is the vibrational ground state of the harmonic $S_0$ potential, projected onto the $S_2$ state.
-It is therefore the tensor product of independent Gaussian distributions in four normal modes, each centred at $Q=0$, and the electronic state vector in the $S_2$ state.
+As shown in Eq.~\ref{init state}, the initial state for the model system is the tensor product of independent Gaussian distributions in four normal modes, each centred at $Q=0$, and the electronic state vector in the $S_2$ state.
 Several methods have been proposed for preparing Gaussian distributions across the amplitudes of a qubit register, including the uniformly-controlled rotation method~\cite{Mttnen2004}, the Matrix Product States method~\cite{Iaconis_2024}, the Fourier Series Loader method~\cite{moosa2023} and the discrete random walk method~\cite{Rattew_2021}.
 Here we choose the uniformly-controlled rotation approach, which uses only $\mathbf{R_{y}}$ and $\mathbf{CNOT}$ gates~\cite{moosa2023,Mttnen2004}, and where all the angles of $\mathbf{R_{y}}$ gates are conveniently calculated from the wavefunction amplitudes.

 We allocate $2^n$ grid points to each normal mode; this is achieved by assigning $n$-qubit sub-registers to the representation of each normal mode, and therefore $dn$ qubits in total to represent $d$ spatial degrees of freedom: